 Many cryptocurrency traders use support and resistance levels to bet on the direction of the price, adapting on the fly as the price level breaks through either its upper or lower bounds.
 Once traders identify the floor and ceiling, this provides a zone of activity in which traders can enter or exit positions.
 Buying at the floor and selling at the ceiling is the usual standard operating procedure.

 If the price surpasses these barriers in either direction, it gives an indication of the market’s overall sentiment.
 This is an ongoing process, as new support and resistance levels tend to form when the trend breaks through.

-While the static support and resistance barriers shown above are common tools used by traders, price action tends to trend higher or lower, with barriers shifting over time.
-A sequence of support and resistance levels can indicate a larger trend in the market, represented by a trendline.
+While the static support and resistance barriers shown above are common tools used by traders, the price action tends to trend higher or lower with barriers shifting over time.
+A sequence of support and resistance levels can indicate a larger trend in the market represented by a trendline.

 The core element is the history of the market.
 The strength of any support or resistance levels and their resulting trendlines increases as they reoccur over time.
 Hence, traders will record these barriers to inform their ongoing trading strategy.

 One influence on support/resistance levels is the fixation on round-number price levels by inexperienced or institutional investors.
 When a large number of trades center around a nice round number — such as generally occurs with Bitcoin each time its price approaches a figure that is evenly divisible by $10,000, for example — it can be difficult for the price to surpass this point, creating a resistance.

 This frequent occurrence is a testament to the fact that human traders are easily influenced by their emotions and tend to resort to shortcuts.
 Certainly with Bitcoin, if a certain price point is reached, it tends to produce an enthusiastic burst of market action and anticipation.

 With a market history of support/resistance levels and the resulting downward/upward trendlines, traders often smooth out this data to create a single visual line representation called the “moving average.”